kidiyoor/microgateway-demo/lab3/README.md

 - Finish lab1 or lab2 (configure and install microgateway)

 ## 1. Writing a custom module
-In this demo we create a simple plugin which will increment 'count' variable found in POST data by the configured value.

 Pattern to follow when developing your own plugins.

 - Plugins are standard npm modules with a package.json and index.js in the root folder.